VLK-STUDIO/strapi-provider-email-vlkmailer/README.md

-# strapi-provider-email-vlkmailer
+# 📫 VLKMailer

-Nodemailer provider for Strapi with attacments support for latest Strapi versions.
+##### A Nodemailer Provider for 🚀 Strapi that helps you to send email!

+🙏 A better description soon!

 powered by [Vlk Studio](https://vlkstudio.com/)